oauth-io/sdk-php/README.md

 **Pull requests**

-You are welcome to fork this SDK and to make pull requests on Github.
-We'll review each of them, and integrate in a future release if they are relevant.
+You are welcome to fork and make pull requests.
+We appreciate the time you spend working on this project and we will be happy to review your code and merge it if it brings nice improvements :)

+If you want to do a pull request, please mind these simple rules :

+- *One feature per pull request*
+- *Write lear commit messages*
+- *Unit test your feature* : if it's a bug fix for example, write a test that proves the bug exists and that your fix resolves it.
+- *Write a clear description of the pull request*

+If you do so, we'll be able to merge your pull request more quickly :)

 The SDK is written as a Composer module.
 You can install its dependencies like this :